What is a Planisphere?

 It’s specific for the time and location, shows you the whole sky but not in overwhelming detail, it doesn’t need a computer or magazine subscription to work… and they’re really cheap!

-Learning the constellations is a handy skill that any new astronomer should focus on getting.
+Learning the constellations is a handy skill that any new astronomer should focus on.

-Once you recognise the main northern hemisphere constellations, finding your way around the night sky becomes a lot easier and you can focus on finding the specific object you're looking for.
+Once you recognise the main northern hemisphere constellations, such as Cassiopeia, finding your way around the night sky becomes a lot easier and you can focus on finding the specific object you’re looking for.

 Around the ncp are the circumpolar constellations, or the constellations that circle the pole.